ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 7. Click **Next** and complete the network settings.
    * You can use the previously selected primary subnets.
    * You can specify different primary subnets.
 Then, use the list to select the **Private primary subnet**.
-   * If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on and enter the hostname prefix.
+   * If you want to customize the prefix for each hostname, toggle the **Configure hostnames individually** switch on and enter the hostname prefixes.
 8. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

 ## Results after you add ESXi servers to Flexible instances